-Alongside our efforts to reduce greenhouse gas emissions, the Group is working tirelessly to adapt our own and our customers' sites to the effects of climate change.
-The Group has already analyzed the exposure to climate risks for 2,000 sites to facilitate the creation of dedicated action plans.
+Alongside our efforts to reduce greenhouse gas emissions, the Group is working tirelessly on measures to adapt to the effects of climate change.
+The Group has already analyzed exposure to climate risks at 2,000 sites, making it possible to identify the locations where adaptation efforts must be prioritized.